-On some boards there is an output to the buzzer.
-It is used to buzz on some events.
+On some boards there is an output to the buzzer (or buzzer is installed on-board), that is triggered on some events, like notification on errors or confirmation for user actions.
 Events are configured (turned ON or OFF) in the GUI.

-You can connect an active buzzer only (which has an internal sound generator), working from 5..12V, currents below 40mA (check this Digikey product search for example)
+You can connect an active buzzer only (which has an internal sound generator), working from 5V, currents below 40mA (check this Digikey product search for example)